SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 The (future) app would provide a discussion forum, and could continue to use chatbots to collect input from main channels to feed into the LLM

 ### Ben’s cool ‘AI Avatar Chatbot’ idea, for conversation, education, and ethics data collection

+> [Comments]
+> Context - AI Avatar Chatbot
+> * Nick Nayfack: A neuro symbolic LLM could do this via a SNET agent in terms of developer interaction.
+For the general public, a general purpose LLM will be assembled where folks can use whatever OSS LLM they like.
+See poe.com.
+With analytics and permission, users can decide what they want to share but by default their queries should be private.
+>

 “I wonder if it would be timely to launch an AI avatar that is on our website, that anyone can log in and talk to, and whose purpose is to ask people questions and gather information from them.
 So then when people ask what they can do to help we can tell them: Help our AI agent learn about the world and learn how to be human by filling its mind with your knowledge and wisdom...